 Health care fraud refers to misrepresenting the medical services performed or provided to gain reimbursements from insurers and government health care programs, like Medicare, Medicaid, Tricare, and others.
 Consequently, the Department of Justice and the Department of Health and Human Service’s Office of Inspector General aggressively pursue these cases.
 Because of the considerable resources devoted to health care and insurance fraud, even unintentional billing errors and oversights can sometimes lead to damning allegations for legitimate health care professionals.

-If you have been formally charged or are actively being investigated for health care fraud in New York, you need a highly-skilled NY criminal defense attorney, who can rapidly evaluate your situation and work to address the issue.
-Talk to Protass Law, PLLC before it’s too late.
+If you have been formally charged or are actively being investigated for health care fraud in New York, you need a highly-skilled NYC criminal defense attorney, who can rapidly evaluate your situation and work to address the issue.
+Talk to Protass Law PLLC before it’s too late.
 Call 212.455.0335 or submit a request online to schedule a free and confidential consultation.

 Health care and insurance fraud can be committed by or against physicians or other health-care professionals.
 It may also involve an individual or medical service provider that benefits financially from fraudulent activities related to an array of activities.